qawolf/qawolf/docs/docs/add_assertions.md

   // custom code ends
   await page.click(selectors['4_button']);
   // custom code starts
-  await page.waitFor(() => !document.querySelector('.todo-list li'));
+  await expect(page).not.toHaveSelector('.todo-list li');
   // custom code ends
 });
 ```

 If you run the test again, you'll see that it still passes.
-If the todo item did not disappear from the page, an error would be thrown by `page.waitFor` and our test would fail.
+If the todo item did not disappear from the page, our test would fail.

 ## Next steps